ga4gh/vrs/docs/source/terms_and_model.rst

 VariationSet
 $$$$$$$$$$$$

-**Biological Definition**

 Sets of variation are used widely, such as sets of variants in dbSNP or ClinVar that might be related by function.

 **Computational Definition**

-An unconstrained set of Variation objects or references.
+An unconstrained set of Variation members.

 **Information Model**